 *Note: This trip may be subject to itinerary change or in an extreme case even possible cancellation due to unexpected water levels and/or weather conditions.
 We will try to accommodate trips accordingly.

 What should participatns bring:

-Particpants should bring a bathing suit, towel, lunch, and extra change of warm cloths.
-A small day pack, sturdy runners or light hiking boots are also recommended.
+Bathing suit, towel, lunch, water or something to drink, an extra change of warm clothes, a small day pack, sturdy runners or light hiking boots (no sandals or open toed shoes)

 How to book your trip:

-Depending on water levels our canyoning season usually runs betwen mid July and mid September.
-Bookings can be made through our website for regular booking dates (weekend departures), or by phone for any additional dates during the week.
-Please be ready to provide a credit card when booking by phone in order to confirm a trip and date.
+Our canyoning season usually runs between June to mid September.
+Bookings can be made through our website for regular booking dates (weekend as well as weekday departures), or by phone for any additional dates during the week.
+Please be ready to provide a credit card when booking by phone.
 You can call us, and we are normally available between the hours of 8am - 6pm Mountain standard Time.

 Do you have questions or are you looking for some more info:

-If you have any questions or would like some more information please contact us anytime by email, phone or thru Facebook.
+If you have any questions or would like some more information please contact us anytime by email or phone.
 We would love to help answer your questions or set up a trip for your or your group of friends.

-11:30 am: We gear up, and before we begin a mandatory safety briefing, rappel and ascend clinic.
-Your guides make sure everyone is prepared and ready for the canyon.
+11:00 am: We gear up!
+Before we begin with our first rappel your guides will go thru a mandatory safety briefing, and rappel clinic.
+Your guides make sure everyone is ready and safely prepared for the canyon.

 *Please Note: The itinerary may change according to unforeseen events, ability level and speed of group.